 Golden sands, dramatic cliffs, stunning views, secret islands…

 There are hundreds of beautiful towns in Brittany but Dinan is one of the prettiest.
 It’s not a big town but it has a big presence – medieval good looks, beautifully preserved houses, castle ramparts and a historic port.
 It’s quaint, friendly and it has a great vibe.
 The wiggly cobble stone streets that make you feel you’ve been transported back in time.
 Surrounded by ramparts dating back to the 13th and 15th centuries, guarded by a castle set 75 metres above the river Rance and its lovely port – it really is a jewel of a town.
-If you’re looking for a romantic get-away for two, quietly tucked away in a private cobbled courtyard in the centre of Dinan there’s a charming ‘mews style’ town cottage.
-It offers spacious and comfortable accommodation for 2 people plus the sole use of its private garage – quite a luxury in this popular town.
+See the top things to do in Dinan.

 Gastronomy and a craving for crepes